 3. The body has an innate ability itself.

 Osteopathic Manipulative Medicine (OMM) is the application of this philosophy with the use of palpation to diagnose and treat dysfunctions of the body’s framework.
-These dysfunctions may alter proper motion of one’s body and impairment of its neural, lymphatic, vascular components.
-The goal of the physician utilizing osteopathic manipulative medicine would be to treat these dysfunctions, typically with their hands, to create an optimal environment for health.
+These dysfunctions may lead to the impairment of arthrodial, neural, lymphatic, and vascular components of the body – which could contribute to pain or disease.
+The goal of the physician utilizing osteopathic manipulative medicine would be to create an optimal environment for health by treating these dysfunctions, typically with their hands.

 The utilization of OMM can be used in a wide array of medical diagnosis.
-Here at NYIT – College of Osteopathic Medicine we are investigating the outcomes and physiology of the effect of OMM can have on patients.
+Here at NYIT – College of Osteopathic Medicine we are investigating the effect of OMM can have on patients.
 Listed on this site are our faculty and their research.

 The OMM Department at NYIT- College of Osteopathic Medicine is striving to achieve excellence in providing education, research, and medical care.
 Thank you for the taking the time in visiting our website.